GR3ATSAGE/GR3ATSAGE/README.md

 ---

 ## About

 Curiosity drives everything I build.

-Every project is another step toward mastery.
+Every project is an opportunity to learn, improve, and create something meaningful.
-Every commit is another step toward the future.

 ---